lanbai0106/LFE/README.md

-The switch sketches are implemented on a P4 programmable switch equipped with a 3.2 Tbps Intel Tofino chip.
+The regular sketches are implemented on a P4 programmable switch equipped with a 3.2 Tbps Intel Tofino chip.
 To compile the P4 code deployed, use the following command: `./p_4_build.sh`.
 After the code is compiled, you can check the resource usage by running: `./p4i.sh`.
 These commands allow you to build the code and monitor the resource usage.

 This project's CPU version requires a C++11 or higher version.
 The command `g++ -std=c++17 -O3 -o main main.cpp` can be used for compilation.

-**Switch** refers to the code deployed on the programmable switch, while **cpu** contains its CPU version. **Server** refers to the method for training parameters on the server, with corresponding tests (in actual applications, testing is not required; only training parameters are needed).
+**P4** and **FPGA** refer to the code deployed on the programmable switch, while **GPU** and **CPU** contain the GPU and CPU versions of LFE, respectively. **Server** refers to the method for training parameters on the server, together with the corresponding testing process (in practical applications, testing is unnecessary and only parameter training is required).

 **cpu/sketch** includes all the sketches that need to be used.